codewithmilo/abescheme/README.md

 -	Track Usage: Yes/No
 -	GPS location: Yes/No

-Currently:
+1st Phase:

-1. Create simple form for signups and updating status
+1. Create simple form for signups - privacy policy and give ID#
 2. Have a page for displaying profile info
-3. Database for storing personal information
+3. Database for storing personal information - privacy policy
-4. Log to console and display to server user policy
+4. Client request for posting status or photo
+5. Server updates stream of posts on user personal page

 2nd Phase:

 1. Implement proper encryption scheme with encryption/decryption
-2. Store encrypted data in database
+2. Store encrypted privacy data in database on creation
-3. Client request either post status or photo content
-4. Server must decrypt (showing user policy) to retrieve data
+4. Server must decrypt (showing user policy) to retrieve requested data
 5. Serve client requests after policy is presented to server